 - There are a lot of countries in the world and I can’t keep on top of each countries tax processes, nor do I want to be liable for any country-specific legal information.

-- A VA needs to be resourceful and, because a great deal of the course is teaching you how to think and act like an independent business owner, it’s important to find some things out for yourself.
+- A VA needs to be resourceful and, because I know your success will be down to your ability to think and act like an independent business owner, it’s important that you find some things out for yourself.
 I do point you in the right direction though!

-- There are loads of people in the trainee-only Facebook group from many different countries so it’s easy to find answers to those types of questions there.
+- There are people from all over the world in my trainee-only Facebook group so you will easily find answers to country-specific questions there.

 Can I see what lessons are covered?

-Sure.
-If you click here you’ll be taken to my Munro Courses website where the DIY VA course is hosted and you can see all the different modules and lessons.
+You can.
+If you click here you’ll be taken to my Munro Courses website where the DIY VA course is hosted and there you will see all the different modules and lessons included in the course.

-It’s entirely up to you.
-Some people plough through it and are up and running with clients within a few weeks, and others go at a much slower pace and complete it over a few months.
+That’s entirely up to you.
+Some people plough through it and are up and running with clients within a few weeks, and others go at a much slower pace and complete it over many months.

 The shortest time someone has completed the course and been up and running with clients was three weeks (they were off work at the time), but I also had a trainee with a small daughter who was working full-time and she was at (her self-set) capacity within six weeks.